 Leading a product team during a high-growth period can be exciting.
 The team grows, roles shift, output increases, and many other pivotal changes happen within the product team and the organization as a whole.
 At the same time, rapid growth can present some challenges for product management.
 How do you ensure everyone keeps things moving at the same pace as the team grows?
 How should you structure the team?
 As the headcount increases beyond just one or two product managers, how can you maintain a consistent product culture?

 These are all valid questions for product people at high-growth organizations.
 And the good news is, you’re not the first to ask them, nor will you be the last.
-In today’s article we hope to provide some tips for navigating some of the most common product team growing pains.
+In today’s article, we hope to provide some tips for navigating some of the most common product team growing pains and overall, product management scaling secrets.
 We’ve curated stories from seasoned product managers about what they’ve learned while scaling product management and provided our own takeaways for you to consider as you scale your own product team.

 Problem: Getting executive buy-in on every product decision does not scale.